bhaskar2728/Mediapipe/mediapipe/framework/api2/README.md

 - Builder API, for assembling CalculatorGraphConfigs with C++, as an alternative to using the proto API directly.

-The new APIs interoperate fully with the existing framework code, and we are adopting them in our calculators.
-We are still making improvements, and the placement of this code under the `mediapipe::api2` namespace is not final.
+The code is working, and the new APIs interoperate fully with the existing framework code.
+They are considered a work in progress, but are being released now so we can begin adopting them in our calculators.

-Developers are welcome to try out these APIs as early adopters, but there may be breaking changes.
+Developers are welcome to try out these APIs as early adopters, but should expect breaking changes.
+The placement of this code under the `mediapipe::api2` namespace is not final.

 ## Node API